Inklingo

 carne

-Use 'carne' when referring to beef as a general type of meat, especially in regions like Argentina, or when speaking about meat consumption in a broad sense.
+Use 'carne' as the general word for 'meat' when referring to beef, especially in regions like Argentina, or when discussing a vegetarian diet.

 A thick, raw cut of red beef steak resting on a simple wooden cutting board, ready to be cooked.